Black hole (networking): Black hole filtering

+DNS Blackhole Server

+Blackhole DNS servers are Domain Name System (DNS) servers that return a "nonexistent address" answer to reverse DNS lookups for addresses reserved for private use.
+Their goal is to authoritatively deny the existence of reverse DNS names for such reserved addresses, which reduces the load on other parts of the DNS infrastructure as it allows recursive resolvers to cache the negative answers.

 DNS-based Blackhole List

 A DNS-based Blackhole List (DNSBL) or Real-time Blackhole List (RBL) is a list of IP addresses published through the Internet Domain Name System (DNS) either as a zone file that can be used by DNS server software, or as a live DNS zone that can be queried in real-time.
 DNSBLs are most often used to publish the addresses of computers or networks linked to spamming; most mail server software can be configured to reject or flag messages which have been sent from a site listed on one or more such lists.
 The term "Blackhole List" is sometimes interchanged with the term "blacklist" and "blocklist".

-A DNSBL is a software mechanism, rather than a specific list or policy.
-There are dozens of DNSBLs in existence, which use a wide array of criteria for listing and delisting of addresses.
-These may include listing the addresses of zombie computers or other machines being used to send spam, listing the addresses of ISPs who willingly host spammers, or listing addresses which have sent spam to a honeypot system.

-Since the creation of the first DNSBL in 1997, the operation and policies of these lists have been frequently controversial, both in Internet advocacy and occasionally in lawsuits.
-Many email systems operators and users consider DNSBLs a valuable tool to share information about sources of spam, but others including some prominent Internet activists have objected to them as a form of censorship.
-In addition, a small number of DNSBL operators have been the target of lawsuits filed by spammers seeking to have the lists shut down altogether.